MrZBou/Elisa-Public/README.md

 Playlists commands

-- e!pl_add [num / num1-num2] - Add selected songs from song queue to playlist
+- e!pl add [num / num1-num2] - Add selected songs from song queue to playlist

-- e!pl_get [@user] - Get your playlist, or playlist of mentioned user (if him playlist is public)
+- e!pl get [@user] - Get your playlist, or playlist of mentioned user (in DM)

-- e!pl_play [num / num1-num2] [@user] - Add song/songs of playlist to the song queue (if you haven’t specified a number, the full playlist will added to queue, and if you don't pick a user, your playlist will be playing)
+- e!pl play [num / num1-num2] [@user] - Add song/songs of playlist to the song queue (if you haven’t specified a number, the full playlist will added to queue, and if you don't pick a user, your playlist will be playing)

-- e!pl_private - Set your playlist private/public
+- e!pl private - Set your playlist private/public

-- e!pl_remove [num / num1-num2] - Remove selected song/songs from the queue
+- e!pl remove [num / num1-num2] - Remove selected song/songs from the queue

+- e!pl list - Get a full list of user's playlists (in DM)